-It is also within the framework of married love that we attain our highest fulfillment which is not human but supernatural.
+It is also within the framework of married love that It is also within the framework of married love that we attain our highest fulfillment which is not human but supernatural.
 For since the passage of Christ among us marriage is a sacrament: that is, a divine gift united to a human gift.
 Penance, the Eucharist, and personal prayer remain the principal sources of grace and through them God acts more directly.
 But married persons are also the ministers of Christ for each other.
-Throughout their conjugal life there is a mysterious circuit of love and grace: whatever brings a husband and wife closer to one another (mutual consent devotion and closer to one another (mutual consent, devotion, and sacrifice) can bring them closer to God, and whatever brings them closer to God brings them closer to one another.
+Through-out their conjugal life there is a mysterious circuit of love and grace: whatever brings a husband and wife closer to one another (mutual consent devotion, and closer to one another (mutual consent, devotion, and sacrifice) can bring them closer to God, and whatever brings them closer to God brings them closer to one another.
 God alone is love; only He can teach us how to love: "Husbands love your wives as Christ loved His Church."
 What shines forth in the clear waters of perfect conjugal harmony is nothing less than the mystery of the espousals between God and humanity.
-Evidently it requires time and effort to reach this harmony-it is, in point of fact, the work of a lifetime-but to the degree it is attained, love's greatest joy is to be a reflection of God.
+Evidently it requires time and effort to reach this harmony-it is, in point of fact, the work of a lifetime-but to the de-gree it is attained, love's greatest joy is to be a reflection of God.